Dogfalo/materialize/README.md

 Previous releases and their documentation are available for [download](https://github.com/materializecss/materialize/releases).

 ## Build
-If you want to get `materialize.css` or `materialize.js` which generated from the latest commit, you can build with the following command after `npm install`.
+If you want to build `materialize.css` or `materialize.js` from the latest commit, you can build the files with the following command after `npm install`.
 See `package.json` to check the current version like `1.0.0`.

 ```sh
 npx grunt release --oldver=<current_version> --newver=<new_version>